Weihrauch HW 35: Operation

 The front iron sight is a globe with interchangeable inserts and the rear is a ramp style tangent, with a choice of four different shaped notches.
 At the rear of the action there's an 11 mm dovetail rail (older versions had 13mm) to mount a telescopic sight with two or three vertical holes for Weihrauch's own diopter target sight.

 Models

-The internal actions on all 35s are identical and the rifle is available in three "custom" versions with varying degrees of aesthetics and three different lengths of barrel.
+The internal actions on all 35s are identical and the rifle was originally available in three "custom" versions with varying degrees of aesthetics and three different lengths of barrel.
 The HW 35 STD (Standard) has a beech stock while the HW 35L (DeLux), walnut with a raised cheek piece.
 The top of the range is the HW 35E (Export) with a selected walnut stock, palm swell, rosewood pistol grip cap with a white line spacer and a 60mm longer barrel, later this version had a sound moderator.
-Both the Standard and the DeLux were available as a "K" for Karabiner (Carbine) style with a shorter barrel.
+Both the Standard and the Deluxe were available as a "K" for Karabiner (Carbine) style with a shorter barrel.

+As of 2024 there are just two versions still production; the HW35 and the HW35E.
+Weihrauch also changed the stock design in the current production versions by replacing the finger grooves of the forearm with checkering.